Vendasta

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Membrain is currently shipping more aggressively (velocity 5.0 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
+Membrain and Woodpecker are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other CRM products to evaluate alongside.

 Top Membrain alternatives in CRM are ranked by recent ship velocity.
 Browse the "Membrain alternatives" section above for the current picks, or visit /alternatives/membrain for the full list with editorial commentary on each.